Rostrevor Mountain Bike Trail, Co. Down' Castlewellan Mountain Bike Trail, Co. Down

 Food, Drink & Accommodation

-• The Rostrevor Inn – an 18th‑century coaching inn offering en‑suite rooms, a lively bar and a bistro serving locally sourced seafood.
+• The Rostrevor Inn – 18th‑century coaching inn offering en‑suite rooms, a lively bar and a bistro serving locally sourced seafood.

 • Rostrevor Mountain Lodge – glamping pods and lodge rooms for a rustic stay.

-• The Old School House Café – a restored school building serving hearty Irish breakfasts and specialty coffees.
+• The Old School House Café – restored school building serving hearty Irish breakfasts and specialty coffees.

-• The Church – a former chapel turned bistro on Cloughmore Road, noted for its striking arches and continental menu.
+• The Church – former chapel turned bistro on Cloughmore Road, noted for its striking arches and continental menu.

 Practical Information